Tips For Reducing Your Impact

 Prudence, Poverty, the Common Good, and Solidarity

-Catholic teaching on climate change embraces the principles of prudence, poverty and the common good.
-These three principles form the foundation of our work.
+Catholic teaching on climate change embraces the principles of prudence, poverty, the common good, and solidarity.
+These four principles form the foundation of our work.

 “Prudence does not mean failing to accept responsibilities and postponing decisions; it means being committed to making joint decisions after pondering responsibly the road to be taken, decisions aimed at strengthening that covenant between human beings and the environment, which should mirror the creative love of God, from whom we come and towards whom we are journeying.” —Pope Benedict XVI, World Day of Peace Message, December 2007

 The Coalition accepts overwhelming scientific consensus about climate change.
 There is nearly unanimous agreement that human actions are creating a warming planet.
 As stewards of all Creation, we must identify wise, careful actions that will reverse this climate change and avoid its potentially dangerous impact on all life-especially human life.

 State and local Catholic leaders can play a central role in bringing together scientists, theologians, business and labor leaders, government officials, human service providers and other stakeholders to shape a wise and careful approach consistent with our principles.
 With such leadership, the Catholic community will answer God’s call to be faithful stewards.